 Summarized from Chapter 4 of The Identity of John the Evangelist: Revision and Reinterpretation in Early Christian Sources (Lanham: Lexington/Fortress Academic, 2020) by Dean Furlong, PhD.

-Furlong argues that John the son of Zebedee and John the Evangelist came to be identified around 200 CE, as a result of which the traditions of these two figures became conflated.
+John the son of Zebedee and John the Evangelist came to be identified around 200 CE, as a result of which the traditions of these two figures became conflated.

-This chapter argues that the conflation of the Apostle’s early martyrdom with the traditions of the Evangelist’s exile to Patmos gave rise to the story of John’s martyrdom on Patmos in the reign of Claudius.
+In particular, the conflation of the Apostle’s early martyrdom with the traditions of the Evangelist’s exile to Patmos gave rise to the story of John’s martyrdom on Patmos in the reign of Claudius.

 Epiphanius claimed that the Apostle John (whom he identified with John the Evangelist) was banished to Patmos during the reign of Claudius, that he prophesied before his “falling asleep,” and that after his release he composed his Gospel in old age after several years of residence in Asia.